andkov/MReportingPublic/index.md

 ### The Purpose of this Site

 Welcome to Oklahoma's MIECHV Evaluation.
-This public-facing site provides aggregate reports and de-identified datasets to communicate the products of Oklahoma's MIECHV evaluation.
+This public-facing site provides aggregate reports and de-identified datasets to communicate the results of Oklahoma's MIECHV evaluation and distribute the

 ### Structure of this Site